aardvark-community/PointCloudViewer/README.md

                                          <T>/<R> ... target pixel distance (+/-)

-    download <baseurl> <targetdir>  bulk download of point cloud files webpage at <baseurl> is scanned for hrefs to files with known file extensions, which are then downloaded to <targetdir>
+    download <baseurl> <targetdir>  bulk download of point cloud files scans webpage at <baseurl> for hrefs to files with known file extensions and
+                                      download to <targetdir>

-    gui                             starts in GUI mode
+    gui                             start in GUI mode
 ```

 ## Licensing